emwap/stream-paper/paper.md

 # Relation to Functional Streams

-The functional representation of streams can be recovered from our monadic representation to shed new light on the monadic represenation.
+The functional representation of streams can be recovered from our monadic representation to shed new light on the monadic representation.
 Consider again the type `M (M a)`.
-The outer and the inner monads are the same.
-But they don't have to be.
-We could imagine a representation `M (N a)`.
-The monad `M` would be responsible for initializing memory while the monad `N` would be reading and writing that memory.
-If we forego mutation, we can let `M a` be `(a,s)` and `N a` be `(s -> (a,s))`.
+The outer and the inner monads are the same but they could be different as long as the necessary functionality is provided by the respective monads.
+We could imagine a representation `M (N a)` where the outer monad `M` is responsible for initializing memory and the inner monad `N` is responsible for reading and writing that memory.
+We can let `M a` be `(a,s)` and `N a` be `(s -> (a,s))` if we forego mutation.
 We recognize them as the writer monad and the state monad.
 These two monads, when combined, results in the functional stream representation.

 # Related work